These are the metrics Influencity provides for TikTok profiles.

 - Their age range and how many men and women fall into each.

 - Their top languages.

-This influencer is particularly popular among Gen-Z women from Spanish-speaking countries.
-If this is your target audience, she could help you reach them.
+This profile is particularly popular among Gen-Z women from Spanish-speaking countries.
+If this is your target audience, this account could be a good place to start.